Transfer Credit Policy

 - Grade points are not transferred.
 Grades earned at another institution(s) are not calculated into a Norwich cumulative grade point average.
 Grades received for transfer work will not replace a grade for a course taken at Norwich.

-- Courses with a grade of less than C, or equivalent to less than a C, are not transferable.
+- Undergraduate courses with a grade of less than C, or equivalent to less than a C, are not transferable.

-- Norwich General Education and elective requirements are considered satisfied for students who have earned a bachelor’s degree, or an associate of arts (AA), associate of science (AS), or associate of arts and science (AA&S) degree from a regionally, or nationally accredited institution recognized by the Council for Higher Education Accreditation (CHEA) and recognized by the Department of Education.
+- Norwich General Education and elective requirements are normally considered satisfied for students who have earned a bachelor’s degree, or an associate of arts (AA), associate of science (AS), or associate of arts and science (AA&S) degree from a regionally, or nationally accredited institution recognized by the Council for Higher Education Accreditation (CHEA) or the Department of Education.

 Specific degree requirements may not be satisfied with a bachelor or an associate degree, for example: